geometryzen/g2o/src/lib/effects/image-sequence.md

  * @name FlagTextures
  * @private
  * @function
- * @description Cached method to let renderers know textures have been updated on a {@link Two.ImageSequence}.
+ * @description Cached method to let renderers know textures have been updated on a {@link ImageSequence}.
  */
 function FlagTextures() {
     this._flagTextures = true;